-The amAdmin user cannot log into the console.
+The amAdmin user cannot log into the AM admin UI.
 You may see one of the following errors when you try to log in depending on the root cause:

 One of the following error(s) is shown in the browser, even though your credentials are correct:User name/password combination is invalid.
 Login/password combination is invalid.
 Authentication service is not initialized.
 Contact your system administrator.
 Unable to login to OpenAM Service Unavailable The service is currently unavailable.
 It may be temporarily overloaded or under going maintenance.
 Please try again later.

 The following error is shown in your Authentication debug log; no error is shown in the browser:amAuth:12/15/2016 09:27:03:209 AM UTC: Thread[http-nio-8080-exec-8,5,main] LoginState: getting identity Got IdRepException in IdUtils.getIdentity Message:Illegal universal identifier amAdmin.